Akqqa/CFG-Sentence-Generator/README.md

 # CFG-Sentence-Generator
-A tool to randomly generate sentences from a given Context-Free GRammar
+A tool to randomly generate sentences from a given Context-Free Grammar